wp-plugins/woocommerce-compare-products/readme.txt

 * Create Compare Features for Product 'Variants' (Models)
 * Variants allows users to compare Model features side-by-side
 * Neat and tidy Compare Feature on Product edit screen instead of a big long list of features.

+= Localization =
+* English (default) - always include.
+* .pot file (woo_cp.pot) in languages folder for translations.
+* Your translation?
+Please [send it to us](http://www.a3rev.com/contact/) We'll acknowledge your work and link to your site.
+Please [Contact us](http://www.a3rev.com/contact/) if you'd like to provide a translation or an update.

 [Documentation](http://a3rev.com/products-page/woocommerce/woocommerce-compare-products/) |
 [Support](http://a3rev.com/products-page/woocommerce/woocommerce-compare-products/#help)